python-namibia/python-namibia.github.io-2016/pages/djangosociety.md

 Deadline for submissions: end of 15th November UTC.
 Applicants will be notified of funding decisions as soon as possible.

-Attendees who are giving talks or running workshops or other activities will be strongly favoured.
+Attendees who are giving [talks or running workshops or other activities](/cfp/) will be strongly favoured.
+The committee will welcome applications from attendees from all backgrounds and levels of skill and experience - the grants are open to all, not just to advanced or experienced programmers.

 Please note that funds are not unlimited, and the Django Society will not be able to meet all requests for funding, or meet every request in full.